calgaryml/condensed-sparsity/README.md

 ## Repository Structure
-* ./src/rigl_torch contains the source code for SRigL.
+* `./src/rigl_torch` contains the source code for SRigL.
+  * `./src/rigl_torch/rigl_scheduler.py` contains source code for `RigLScheduler`, an implementation of `RigL` in pytorch.
+  * `./src/rigl_torch/rigl_constant_fan.py` contains the source code for `RigLConstFanScheduler` aka: `SRigL`.
-* ./src/condensed_sparsity contains the source code for our naive pytorch GEMM implementation that leverages the constant fan-in structure learned by SRigL.
+* `./src/condensed_sparsity/condensed_linear.py` contains the source code for our naive pytorch GEMM implementation that leverages the constant fan-in structure learned by SRigL.
-* ./configs/config.yaml contains the settings for the various hyperparameters and runtime options.
+* `./configs/config.yaml` contains the settings for the various hyperparameters and runtime options.

 ## Example Commands
 * ResNet50 trained on Imagenet using 4-GPUs on a single node: